jokerstudio/tornoirdo-mixer/README.md

 Noir is a Rust-based domain specific language (DSL) for creating and verifying zero-knowledge proofs.
 It’s the easiest way to write zk applications in simply and familiar syntax while retaining all the power and flexibility.

 ## Disclaimer
-Tonoirdo Mixer is an experimental project created for educational purposes only.
+Tornoirdo Mixer is an experimental project created for educational purposes only.
 This project is not intended for use in production environments, nor is it designed for real-world deployment.

 By using this project, you acknowledge and agree that:
--	The authors and contributors of Tonoirdo Mixer are not responsible for any incidents, damages, or legal issues arising from the use, misuse, or modification of this project.
+-	The authors and contributors of Tornoirdo Mixer are not responsible for any incidents, damages, or legal issues arising from the use, misuse, or modification of this project.
 -	The code is provided “as-is,” without any warranties or guarantees of security, privacy, or functionality.
 -	This project is strictly intended for research and learning purposes.
 Any use of this project for illegal or unethical activities is strictly prohibited.